-- Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child. - Petitioners may accompany the applicant.
+- Interpreter: If you require an interpreter please email ConsularNicosia@state.gov - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.

 Attorneys are not permitted to accompany clients into the waiting room or to their interview.
+Petitioners are not required to attend your interview.